Scottish Gaelic: Scotland

+In the 2022 census, 3,551 people claimed Gaelic as their 'main language.'
+Of these, 1,761 (49.6%) were in Na h-Eileanan Siar, 682 (19.2%) were in Highland, 369 were in Glasgow City and 120 were in City of Edinburgh; no other council area had as many as 80 such respondents.

 Scottish Parliament

 Gaelic has long suffered from its lack of use in educational and administrative contexts and was long suppressed.

 The UK government has ratified the European Charter for Regional or Minority Languages in respect of Gaelic.
 Gaelic, along with Irish and Welsh, is designated under Part III of the Charter, which requires the UK Government to take a range of concrete measures in the fields of education, justice, public administration, broadcasting and culture.
 It has not received the same degree of official recognition from the UK Government as Welsh.
 With the advent of devolution, however, Scottish matters have begun to receive greater attention, and it achieved a degree of official recognition when the Gaelic Language (Scotland) Act was enacted by the Scottish Parliament on 21 April 2005.

 The key provisions of the Act are: